imjihuan/fuego/docs/rst_src/Updating_Fuego.rst

 The ``fuego-core`` repository has the core engine of Fuego, including the 'ftc' command, the core scripts, and the Fuego tests themselves (including source code in many cases).
-This repository may get updates more frequently as tests are added or as the core framework of Fuego is fixes, extended and enhanced.
+This repository tends to get updated more frequently as tests are added or as the core framework of Fuego is fixed, extended and enhanced.

 One of the goals of having separate repositories (which are a bit of a pain to keep synchronized) is to make it possible to update the test